PubHubs/PubHubs/docs/development/LOCAL_DEVELOPMENT.md

     If you have control over the firewall, you might choose to disable it.
 (Making an exception for PubHubs might prove tedious, since the binary changes with every recompilation.)

 - **If you're using an iPhone on the same network as your host**, that your iPhone's traffic is routed through one of Apple's servers via **[private relay](https://support.apple.com/en-us/HT212614)**.
 You can disable Private Relay globally, or just "Limit IP Address Tracking" per Wi-Fi network.
+Also make sure you have given Yivi access to the Local Network.

 If nothing else helps, and you have access to a server with a public IP address, say 1.3.3.7, you can solve the problem by forwarding your local port to this server, via